ESMValGroup/ESMValCore/doc/contributing.rst

 You can read more about this in
 `Packaging Python Projects <https://packaging.python.org/tutorials/packaging-projects/>`__.

-8. Create and upload the Conda package
+8. Create the Conda package
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ``esmvalcore`` package is published on the `conda-forge conda channel